Crochet Vintage Fan Ripple Scarf

 - Continue to repeat steps 6 – 7.

-- To keep it balanced, ending should be repeating step 6.
+- To keep it balanced, the ending should be repeating step 6.

 The tassels 3″ long.
-There is 10 strands of 7″ strands folded in half and secured.
+There are 10 strands of 7″ strands folded in half and secured.

 The tutorial is showing 4 sets.
 The scarf is only 3.